WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ^ My name is Wade Waldron.
 I am a Senior Consultant with Lightbend.

+^ Co-Author of Applied Akka Patterns.

 ^ Today I am going to be talking about Domain Driven Design and Onion Architecture in Scala

-^ Started using DDD and Onion Architecture while working on real estate software.

-^ The combination of these tools brought clarity to my code.
+^ I wanted to talk about DDD and Onion Architecture because the introduction of these tools brought many improvements to my code.

+^ Clarity

+^ Portability

+^ Accuracy

 ![original](img/ScalaDaysNY16_slides/ScalaDaysNY16_slides.001.jpg)